The Day the Clown Cried: Lewis interviews and responses

 He further went on to say regarding the emotional toll and difficulty of the subject matter, "I had a talk with myself in the mirror and I said 'Understand one day you'll feel great and the next day you'll want to throw up because reading it disgusts you but playing it is a double disgust'."
 He said to The New York Times, "There's something about the risk, the courage that it takes to face the risk. ...
 I'm not going to get greatness unless I have to go at it with fear and uncertainty."

-In a 2013 interview with Lewis, Chris Nashawaty of Entertainment Weekly wrote, 'When asked about all the speculation surrounding the film, he (Lewis) said, "I think it's like bad advertising.
+In a 2013 interview with Lewis, Chris Nashawaty of Entertainment Weekly wrote, 'When asked about all the speculation surrounding the film, he (Lewis) said, "I think it's like bad advertising."'

-Still, Lewis seemed to relish being the keeper of one of Hollywood's biggest mysteries.
-"The more I hear about it, the more I enjoy it."

 Legacy

-According to Richard Brody of The New Yorker, the film's grim portrayal of the holocaust "was, at the very least, unusual and original".
+According to Richard Brody of The New Yorker, the film's grim portrayal of the Holocaust "was, at the very least, unusual and original".

 In the 2016 documentary The Last Laugh, which explored the limits of humor regarding the Holocaust, comedian David Cross reflected Lewis was "too ahead of his time.
 If he had waited 25 years, then he'd be bounding over those seats grabbing his Oscar".
 Similarly Amy Wallace in GQ Magazine wrote: "He was mercilessly criticized for attempting to mix comedy with the ultimate tragedy.
 However, in 1999, when Roberto Benigni's Life Is Beautiful won three Oscars for a similar story line, many noted that Lewis had tried it first."

-After Lewis's death in August 2017, Richard Brody of The New Yorker wrote, "I don't know whether the film is as bad as Lewis himself has said that it is.
-The point is that, in the early 1970s, when the very term "the Holocaust" was hardly known and when the extermination of six million Jews by Nazi Germany was a little-discussed phenomenon, at a time before Claude Lanzmann made Shoah, Lewis took it on.
-He may have been naïve to do so with a twist of comedy, he may have been naïve to do so with such uncompromisingly direct and untroubled cinematic representation—but he also went where other directors didn't dare to go, taking on the horrific core of modern history and confronting its horrors.
-What childhood can there be with such knowledge, and what comedy?
-The moral complicity, the self-scourging accusation of the role of the clown in amusing children en route to their destruction, is itself as furious a challenge to himself, and to the entertainment of the time, as any by the most severe critic of media."